Skip to content

 Sauter SU sound level meter

-A cheap, low cost sound level meter perfect for measuring noise pollution levels in decibels.
+An affordable, low cost meter perfect for measuring noise pollution levels in decibels.
 SU sound meter models can measure sound levels in Lp, Leq and Ln; they also have a built in track function that can be used for continuous recording of variable environmental conditions.

 Sauter SW sound level meter